sherxon/microservice-architecture/README.md

 configuration of any micro service such as database credentials and network location in externalized place and restart the service to pull new configuration.

-To implement externalized configuration pattern I used spring cloud config server and spring cloud config clients.
+To implement externalized configuration pattern I used [Spring Cloud Config Server](https://cloud.spring.io/spring-cloud-config/spring-cloud-config.html) and  config clients.
 To make any spring boot application a config server you can just add one maven starter dependency and `@EnableEurekaServer` on configuration class.
 Spring cloud config server serves clients over rest api.
 Clients need to add spring-cloud-config-client dependency and config server or eureka server ( if you want config server to be discovered by eureka) location in bootstrap.yml